Last modified: September 19, 2022

 .deb packages to our codebase to allow cPanel & WHM installations on Ubuntu® systems.

 A target represents the group of packages that must exist on the server for a specific service to function properly.
-Packages can consist of RPMs for Red-Hat® systems (like AlmaLinux OS, CentOS, CloudLinux™) or
+Packages can consist of RPMs for Red-Hat® systems (like AlmaLinux OS, CentOS, CloudLinux™, or Rocky Linux) or

 .deb packages for Debian® systems (like Ubuntu®).